mattmaas/hackathon/README.md

 ## Signup

-Before you begin, please make sure to sign up for an account.
-We have a special dedicated signup page for hackathons.
-If you didn't recieve the link to access it for your particular event, please find us onsite or email us at hackers@clarifai.com.
+Before you begin, please make sure to sign up for an account. **We have a special dedicated signup page for hackathons with extra free stuff!** If you didn't recieve the link to access it for your particular event, please find us onsite or email us at hackers@clarifai.com.

 ###OktoberHackFest 2015
 https://developer-alpha.clarifai.com/signup/ohf2015